gregharding/VRope/README.md

 VRope
 =====

+A simple rope system for [cocos2d](http://www.cocos2d-iphone.org) using [Verlet Integration](http://en.wikipedia.org/wiki/Verlet_integration), based on examples by [YoAmbulante.com](http://www.yoambulante.com/en/labs/verlet.php).

-VRope 0.4 for Cocos2d, by [Flightless](http://www.flightless.co.nz).
+VRope 0.4 for cocos2d 1.x by [Flightless](http://www.flightless.co.nz).
 Used in the game [Bee Leader](http://www.flightless.co.nz/beeleader) for iOS (iPhone/iPad/iPod Touch), released in April 2012.

-Update of VRope 0.3 by [patrickC](http://cleverhamstergames.com) [www.cocos2d-iphone.org/archives/1112](http://www.cocos2d-iphone.org/archives/1112).
+Update of VRope 0.3 for cocos2d 0.99.x by [patrickC](http://cleverhamstergames.com), posted on the cocos site at [www.cocos2d-iphone.org/archives/1112](http://www.cocos2d-iphone.org/archives/1112).

 ### Modifications

-- added retina fix
+- added retina fix (works on iPhone 4+ and iPad 3)
 - added global gravity for points, making it easy to update gravity for the entire rope system
 - added individual gravity for points, making it easy to update gravity for each specific point
 - added support to init/attach rope to a joint, rather than two bodies, allowing the rope to join away from body origins

 ### TODO
-- add nicer gravity variable to each rope, rather than use global gravity in VPoint
+- add nicer gravity variable to each rope, rather than using a global gravity hack in VPoint
+- test and fix stuff for cocos2d v2.x

 Usage
 -----